This map can tell you when fall foliage is peaking in 2022

 The U.S. Drought Map currently shows large sections of central and western states are experiencing moderate to exceptional drought.
 Much of the eastern U.S. is in better shape, but portions of the mid-Atlantic and Northeast, from Maryland up to Maine, are experiencing abnormally dry or drought conditions.

-"We see a forest that is healthy in the far north but increasingly stressed by heat and drought in the south and near the coast," New England Today magazine says in its report on its home region.
+"We see a forest that is healthy in the far north but increasingly stressed by heat and drought in the south and near the coast," Yankee magazine says in its report on the New England region.

 The folks behind the Smoky Mountains' map acknowledge that like any forecast, theirs might not prove to be 100% accurate for every area.
 But they say their map is based on a complex algorithm that generates a strong prediction.